Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

    **Findings**: There are 3 distinct product categories.
 The highest revenue-generating category is Category Electronics with R313 810 in sales, followed by Category Clothing and Category Beauty.

-   **Business Impact**: Identifying top-performing categories helps optimize inventory and marketing strategies.
+   **Business Impact**: Identifying top-performing categories helps optimise inventory and marketing strategies.

    **Recommendation**: Invest in promotions for high-performing categories while reassessing the strategy for lower-performing ones.